ResFormer: Scaling ViTs with Multi-Resolution Training: Method

 Unlike standard ViTs operating on single-scale images, \system takes inputs of different resolutions during training so as to better model objects of varying sizes in different scales and generalize better during inference.
 More specifically, as shown in \cref{fig:network}, we replicate a given training image for $r$ times, where $r$ denotes the number of resolutions used.
 For the $i$-th data replica, resizing and cropping operations\footnote{In practice, we realize it with \texttt{RandomResizedCrop} in PyTorch.} are applied to obtain a training sample ${X^i}$ with a spatial size of $3\times H_i \times W_i$.
 Afterwards, we apply random pre-processing strategies involved in ViTs training paradigm\footnote{Random pre-processing includes Auto-Augment~\cite{cubuk2018autoaugment}, RandAugment~\cite{cubuk2020randaugment}, random erasing~\cite{zhong2020random}, MixUp~\cite{zhang2017mixup} and CutMix~\cite{yun2019cutmix}.} on each scale of inputs separately.
 As a result, one mini-batch is composed of groups of multi-resolution inputs sharing identical labels, which is roughly equivalent to extending the base batch size by $r$ times.
 In addition, for the input sample ${X^i}$, we feed the global class token output of the last transformer block as inputs into classification head to compute final predictions $Y^i$.
 Naturally, the classification losses can be written as: where $T$ denotes the ground-truth label and $L_{CE}$ represents the cross-entropy loss.
 In addition, $\mathcal{D}$ and $\Theta$ denote the training set and the parameters of the network, respectively.

-\textbf{Scale consistency loss.} Larger inputs generally produce better recognition results compared to their smaller counterparts as more details are preserved in high-resolution images.
-To improve the results of lower resolutions, we take advantage of knowledge distillation through enforcing consistencies among different resolutions.
+\textbf{Scale consistency loss.} Given that larger inputs generally produce better recognition results compared to their smaller counterparts, we take advantage of knowledge distillation through enforcing consistencies among different resolutions.
 In particular, we use a smooth $l_1$ loss with feature whitening~\cite{wei2022contrastive}, denoted as $L_{KD}$, to transfer knowledge from the class token of a higher resolution to that of a lower resolution.
 This is achieved by serving $\texttt{cls}_{i}$ as the teacher of $\texttt{cls}_{i+1}$ with $H_{i} = W_i, H_{i} > H_{i + 1}$.
-Combining with~\cref{eqn:ce}, the loss can be written as: The loss is divided by $r$ to ensure stability of training.
+Combining with~\cref{eqn:ce}, the loss can be written as: Especially, teacher class tokens are detached from the gradient computational graph.
+At last, the loss is divided by $r$ to ensure stability of training.